European stocks subdued as investors flee risk, healthcare stocks weigh

-LONDON European shares extended their fall on Tuesday, with healthcare stocks particularly weak, as a diplomatic spat in the Middle East dented appetite for risky assets across the board.
+LONDON (Reuters) - European shares extended their fall on Tuesday, with healthcare stocks particularly weak, as a diplomatic spat in the Middle East dented appetite for risky assets across the board.

 The pan-European STOXX 600 benchmark dropped 0.4 percent, falling for a second session, while euro zone stocks .STOXXE and blue-chips .STOXX50E followed suit.